-- Now knowing the definition of integrity, name a person you believe shows integrity on a regular basis.
+- Based on the definition of integrity, name a person you believe shows integrity on a regular basis.

 - Showing integrity in every situation is difficult.
 Sometimes people choose to act in a way that does not demonstrate integrity.

-- Having integrity means you would make the same decision whether someone was able to see you or not.
+- Having integrity means you would make the same decision whether someone saw it or not.

 - Once time is up, ask each student to share a word or thought from their list.